Classical certification of quantum gates under the dimension assumption: Introduction

-An alternative avenue of research~\cite{mahadev2018classical,metger2021self}, designed for certifying a single quantum computer in a black-box scenario, relies on computational assumptions, providing the potential for classical certification of quantum computers.
-However, this method is currently out of reach for quantum hardware due to its demanding requirements on the number of qubits and the fidelity of implemented gates~\cite{stricker2022towards}.
-Recently, a related question of learnability of a quantum model was raised in Ref.~\cite{Huang22FoundationsForLearning}.
-There, the authors proposed a framework to investigate the learnability of the intrinsic descriptions of quantum experiments -- the quantum model -- without relying on any prior knowledge.
-However, the general result obtained there relies on more assumptions than are desirable for a certification task.
+Finally, a related question of learnability of quantum operations was recently raised in Ref.~\cite{Huang22FoundationsForLearning}.
+There, the authors proposed a framework to investigate the learnability of the intrinsic descriptions of quantum experiments from observational data.
+However, the general result obtained there relies on more assumptions than desirable for a certification task.

-In this work, our objective is to achieve \ac{SPAM} error-free certification of a quantum computer’s correct functioning, without requiring physical access to it, assuming as little about the quantum computer's internal functioning as possible.
+In this work, our objective is to achieve \ac{SPAM} error-free certification of a quantum computer's correct functioning, without requiring physical access to it, assuming as little about the quantum computer's internal functioning as possible.
 This investigation is particularly relevant in a practical server-user configuration (see \cref{fig:user-server}): a classical user via a classical channel transmits gate sequences to a quantum server, which then implements them and returns the measurement outcomes.
-Since achieving this goal without any assumptions is impossible, we adopt the commonly used assumption on the quantum system's dimension~\cite{mohan2019sequential,miklin2020semi,tavakoli2020self,Miklin21UniversalScheme,anwer2020experimental,navascues2023self}.
+Since achieving this goal without any assumptions is impossible, we adopt the commonly considered assumption on the quantum system's dimension~\cite{mohan2019sequential,miklin2020semi,tavakoli2020self,Miklin21UniversalScheme,anwer2020experimental,navascues2023self}.

 Since we assume that no part of the quantum apparatus, such as the measurement device, is characterized prior to the test, certification is only possible up to the degrees of freedom inherent to quantum mechanics, i.e., unitary or anti-unitary transformation (a unitary and the complex conjugation)~\cite{wigner1931gruppentheorie}.
 It is important to note that this is the absolute minimum degree of freedom that cannot be excluded in black-box tests, as it corresponds to the simultaneous change of bases.
+Our method is based on a very intuitive idea of testing outcomes of exact quantum computation for quantum gate sequences that can be resolved efficiently classically.
+Examples include gate sequences that compose into the identity gate or simply a zero-length sequence, for which the system is measured directly after the state preparation.
+For certification of quantum gates, only the input-output correlations are used and no entanglement with an auxiliary system is required.